 What I've realized over the past two years is that I'm tossing out the baby with the bathwater as they say.
 The questionable decoys are not relevant to the hundreds of useful records and photos of authentic Stevens Decoys.
 Conversely, the best decoys will make very apparent what a good Stevens Decoy looks like and what description it fits.
 The database allows collectors to make comparisons to hundreds of original paint decoys on record.
 It puts the fun of evaluating and collecting Stevens, very conveniently, into the hands of the collector.
 There's so much good stuff here for the Stevens collector without bothering with repaints, restored or misattributed decoys.

 What's now available is the Stevens Decoy Database Collector's Edition (containing more than 250 decoys carved by the Stevens Brothers and having substantially good original paint) for a one-time fee subscription of $49.
 In addition to the categories above, the database also includes my personal notes on most decoys, auction prices, early provenance (former collectors or museums) and where the decoy is pictured in books about Stevens Decoys.
 There are certainly original Stevens Decoys out there that I haven't recorded, but I have most everything ever photographed or auctioned in the past 30 years.
+I add updates from the auctions and research monthly.
 If you have a Stevens Decoy I've missed, please send pictures for collaboration.
 The future of decoy collecting depends on informed collectors.

-Subscribers get read-only access to gallery view of the database with nearly 1,000 photos.
-Downloading, copying and sharing is prohibited.
-Copyright protected.
+Subscribers of this edition will get read-only access to gallery view of the database with nearly 1,000 photos.
+Downloading, copying, and sharing is prohibited.
+The Stevens Decoy Database is copyright protected.

-Follow this link to PayTable to purchase a one-time $49 subscription to the Stevens Decoy Database Collector's Edition.
+Follow this link to PayTable to purchase a one-time $49 subscription to the Stevens Decoy Database Collector's Edition and follow this link to see discounts when you buy, or have already purchased, The Essential Guide To Stevens Decoys.